neuralduck/Connect4/README.md

 # pygame-connect4
-a simple, 2 player implementation of connect 4 game in python using pygame. with token drop "physics"
+a simple, 2 player implementation of connect 4 game in python using pygame. with some bouncing "physics"